-Lemma 4.1.
+Lemma 4.1 ([11], the main Theorem).
 Every cell J of the flow f^t contains a single sink ω and a single source α in its boundary, and the whole cell is the union of trajectories going from α to ω .